10 Breathtaking Places To Visit In Crete This Year

 This stunning island holds many hidden gems that are waiting to be explored.
 From pink empty beaches, beautiful valleys, vibrant cities to unique history and architecture.

-We recently spent two weeks exploring the island and found some of the best places to visit in Crete.
+We recently spent two weeks exploring the island when Greek island hopping and found some of the best places to visit in Crete.

 Crete is the largest island of Greece and can be easily explored by a car.